PHP-FFMpeg/PHP-FFMpeg/docs/source/index.rst

 Process Timeout
 ---------------

-PHP-FFMpeg runs ffmpeg commands to processs your medias.
-A default timeout of 60 seconds is set, but you can override this by passing a second argument load :
+PHP-FFMpeg runs ffmpeg commands to process your medias.
+A default timeout of 60 seconds is set, but you can override this by passing a second argument to the ``load`` method :

 .. code-block:: php